slact/nchan/README.md

   arguments: 2
   default: `none (disabled)`
   context: server, location, if
   > Most browser Websocket clients do not allow manually sending PINGs to the server.
-To overcome this oversight, this setting can be used to respond to set up a PING/PONG - like connection heartbeat.
-When the client sends the server messave <heartbeat_in> (PING), the server automatically responds with <heartbeat_out> (PONG).
+To overcome this limitation, this setting can be used to set up a PING/PONG message/response connection heartbeat.
+When the client sends the server message *heartbeat_in* (PING), the server automatically responds with *heartbeat_out* (PONG).

 - **nchan_websocket_ping_interval** `<number> (seconds)`
   arguments: 1